 While we can’t bypass the people ahead of you on the waiting list for an apartment, we do have contacts at every single building in the region that works well for corporate transplants, and they often respond to calls from a company like ours (we refer dozens of renters a year) more quickly than a call from a stranger.
 And more importantly, once you engage our firm to provide a Discover Cleveland orientation, if the buildings are truly all full in downtown, at least your new employees have seen other neighborhoods that match their needs and have more availability.

 But, in the meantime, here is some info that might help those who are trying to find a rental in Cleveland.
 Many people are surprised to find out how tight the rental market is in NE Ohio.
-Partly because housing in the region is so affordable, Cleveland and Akron never developed a large rental inventory like bigger cities where people were priced out of the home purchase market.
+Partly because housing in the region is quite affordable, Cleveland and Akron never developed a large rental inventory like bigger cities where people were priced out of the home purchase market.
 The thinking was, “why pay $1,000/month in rent when I can own a home, and my mortgage payment is not much higher than that?”
-This is slowly changing in part because of the Great Recession, which forced many transplants around the country to be cautious and opt to rent instead of buy since 2007 or so which in turn created a more active rental market.
+This is changing in part because of the Great Recession, which forced many transplants around the country to be cautious and opt to rent instead of buy since 2007 or so which in turn created a more active rental market.

 However, if you need a rental – whether it is a furnished corporate apartment for a month or a year-long lease on a private home – finding a rental can be daunting, especially if you are not physically here.
 While most realtors don’t make enough money showing rentals to make it worth their while, if you are planning to eventually buy a home, most realtors with business minds will gladly help you find a rental with a long-term goal in mind.